Siphon880gh/devbrain/DevOps/Servers - Deployment, Scaling, Migration/mongo on your remote server/Mongo on your remote server.md

-Status: Untested.
-Mongo was setup effortlessly on my remote server

-Here I will do a quick review how to connect to your Mongo (if installed on your server), then will review how to grant your mongo user access to specific or all collections, then finally enabling your mongo to work with other IP addresses (if applicable)

-<< Code connects to Mongo
-How in mongo shell create authentication users for connecting to mongo database server
-\>>
-To create authentication users for connecting to a MongoDB database server through the mongo shell, you'll need to follow these steps.
-These instructions assume you have the necessary permissions to create users and assign roles:
+Quick review how to setup your Mongo on your remote host so it can be managed by Mongo Compass or so the database info can be accessed on a website or API on a different host (aka not on the same host as the Mongo)

+This tutorial's code is for:
+- Mongo server 3.4.24
+	- Found out by opening mongo shell `mongo` though other os is `mongosh`
+- Python 3.6.15
+	- Found out by running `python --version`
+- PyMongo 3.4.0
+	- Found out with python file contents: `import pymongo` and `print(pymongo.__version__)`
+- CentOS 6.1
+	- My VPS package

 1. **Connect to the MongoDB Shell:**
    Open your terminal and connect to your MongoDB instance using the mongo shell.
-If it's running locally and doesn't require authentication yet, you can simply use:
+If it's running locally and doesn't require authentication yet, you can simply use.
+Some os use `mongosh` as the command

    ```shell
    mongo